ZhengKeli/zkl-knowedit-rome/README.md

 In this implementation, we implemented `apply_left_right_to_module()`, which can apply the rank-one patch to any module with correct input/output shapes.

+### Faster and More Efficient

+In the original ROME, there are many redundant operations, such as repetitive tokenization, recomputing k,v when computing the right vector.

+In this new implementation, we eliminated these redundant operations, making the whole process more efficient.

 ### Installable as Python Package

 The original ROME is only project with a `requirements.txt` file,